 Writing a trip report while it is happening is one way I get my initial impressions of a place imprinted before memory obscures the details.
 After an initial rough start to my road trip, I was driving I-75 north after spending a couple hours at Orlando Airport.
-My primary objective for my rental car drive out of Florida road trip to New Orleans was to visit beach resort towns of Panama City Beach, Destin and Fort Walton Beach on the Florida Panhandle.
+My main plan for a rental car drive out of Florida to New Orleans road trip was visiting beach resort towns of Panama City Beach, Destin and Fort Walton Beach on the Florida Panhandle.

 If you want to really see America, get off the Interstate Highways